-Sometimes it may be convenient to edit svg source directly and svg-edit allows to do it.
+Sometimes it may be convenient to edit svg source directly and svg-edit makes it possible to do it.
 After press on the <svg> icon in the top left corner of the svg-edit interface:

 SVG XML source of the invoice template will be shown.